Utopian governance

 McLaren and Agyeman propose a new “sharing paradigm,” which goes beyond the faddish “sharing economy”—seen in such ventures as Uber and TaskRabbit—to envision models of sharing that are not always commercial but also communal, encouraging trust and collaboration.
 Detailed case studies of San Francisco, Seoul, Copenhagen, Medellín, Amsterdam, and Bengaluru (formerly Bangalore) contextualize the authors’ discussions of collaborative consumption and production; the shared public realm, both physical and virtual; the design of sharing to enhance equity and justice; and the prospects for scaling up the sharing paradigm through city governance.
 They show how sharing could shift values and norms, enable civic engagement and political activism, and rebuild a shared urban commons.
 Their case for sharing and solidarity offers a powerful alternative for urban futures to conventional “race-to-the-bottom” narratives of competition, enclosure, and division.

-Ronnie Horesh floats an interesting market, social policy bonds
+Ronnie Horesh floats an interesting idea: social policy bonds

 Scott Alexander observes Lewis Carroll Invented Retroactive Public Goods Funding In 1894: